This is one of my favorite Mother’s Day art projects the preschoolers have made. Of course, I’m biased, and I always think their art is beautiful!

 I touch on this a little bit more towards the end of the post, but this doesn’t have to be labeled a “Mother’s Day art project”.

 Depending on your students’ lives, it might just be a special art project for their loved ones!
 Use the idea as you see fit.
+Children can also just make this as one of their seasonal spring crafts, and keep it for themselves!

 Mixed-Media Mother’s Day Art Using Kids’ Hand Prints